 An Admissions representative will direct your question to the correct person in the Division of Communication & Creative Media

-As the vibrant cultural capital of Québec, Montréal serves as the urban backdrop for this highly creative and immersive 6 credit Urban Indie Filmmaking course.
-From writing screenplays, documentary treatments, to mastering the tools of cinematography, sound recording, and video editing, students will engage with the film production workflow, including how to promote and distribute your films.
+As the vibrant cultural capital of Quebec, Montreal serves as the urban backdrop for this highly creative and immersive 6-credit Urban Indie Filmmaking course.
+Students will engage in all aspects of film production including screenwriting, directing, producing, cinematography, sound recording and video editing.

-Enhanced by Montréal’s dynamic art scene, numerous festivals, and diverse cultural events, Urban Indie Filmmaking course aims to foster innovative and creative projects, and to nurture passionate aspiring filmmakers.
-Working in small collaborative groups, students will write, produce, shoot, and edit films using professional level equipment and facilities at our Montréal campus.
+Enhanced by Montreal’s dynamic art scene, numerous festivals, and diverse cultural events, the Urban Indie Filmmaking course aims to foster innovative and creative projects and to nurture passionate, aspiring filmmakers.
+Working in small collaborative groups, students will write, produce, shoot, and edit films using professional-level equipment and facilities at our Montreal campus.
 Whether working in narrative fiction, documentary, or music video, you will acquire the necessary skills in the cinematic arts to begin your career as an indie filmmaker.

-The Montréal Filmmaking Summer Program stresses the importance of maintaining a proactive and professional environment.
-This filmmaking study abroad experience includes weekly screenings, master classes, a speaker series with industry professionals, and visits to local production companies and studios such as Eyesteelfilm, Parafilms, 4U2C, Cineground, Framestore and Mel’s “La cité du cinéma.”
-Final projects will be screened at a major independent downtown theatre.
+The Montreal Filmmaking Summer Program stresses the importance of maintaining a proactive and professional environment.
+This filmmaking study-abroad experience includes weekly screenings, master classes, a speaker series with industry professionals, and visits to local production companies and studios, such as Eyesteelfilm, Parafilms, 4U2C, Cineground, Framestore, and Mel’s “La cité du cinéma.”
+Final projects will be screened at a major independent downtown theater.

-Includes tuition, housing, activities fee and insurance.
-Personal production costs not included (location fees, on-site equipment transport, catering, etc).
-Students are expected to arrive on campus Thursday June 1, 2017.
+Includes tuition, housing, activities fee, and insurance.
+Personal production costs not included (location fees, on-site equipment transport, catering, etc.).
+Students are expected to arrive on campus Thursday, May 18, 2023.

 Champlain College students: Minimum of 50 college credits and FLM 225 or equivalent by the start of the Summer Program.